Capstone-Project-FTL/ScheduleFlow/planning/user_stories.md

 Insert your groups problem statement and target audience.

-Students have to use multiple resources in different locations to build their courses schedules.
+It takes students a long time to craft optimal schedules every semester.
+How can the process of creating optimal schedules for students be streamlined to reduce the time and resources required each semester?

 Students

 ## User Roles

-Registered User
-Non-Registered User
+"Student": a user who is seeking to build thier schedule

 ## User Personas

-First-Year Students
-First-Gen Students
+Carmen, a first-year student and first-generation college student, is currently enrolled in a university in Cleveland, Ohio.
+She aspires to study computer science and has participated in high school hackathons that fueled her passion for the field.
+Carmen understands the importance of academic success and wants to optimize her course schedules each semester.
+By streamlining the process of creating optimal schedules, Carmen aims to reduce the time and resources required, allowing her to focus on her studies, extracurricular activities, and achieve her goals as a student.

 ## User Stories

 Include at least 5 user stories.

-1. **As a Student, I want to central platform with all resources, so that I spend less time crafting my schedule**
+1. **As a student, I want a centralized platform with all the necessary resources, so that I can save time and effort in crafting my schedule.**
-2. **As a Student, I want to export the crafted schedule to my native calender app, so that I have a central calendar with all my time commitments**
+2. **As a student, I want the ability to export my crafted schedule to my native calendar app, ensuring that I have a comprehensive calendar with all my time commitments in one place.**
-3. **As a Student I want to share my schedulee, so that i can eaisly plan meetings with others**
+3. **As a student, I want to easily share my schedule with others, enabling me to plan meetings and coordinate with classmates and colleagues more efficiently.**
-4. **As a First-Gen Student, I want an intuitive platform, so that course scheduling is less intimidating**
+4. **As a first-generation student, I desire an intuitive platform that simplifies the course scheduling process, reducing the complexity and intimidation often associated with it.**
-5. **As a First-Year Student, I want to guidance in crafting an optimal schedule, so that [why]**
+5. **As a first-year student, I seek guidance in crafting an optimal schedule, allowing me to make informed choices and optimize my academic experience for success in my specific program of study.**

-Given I'm a registered user, when I input my projected courses, I want to be presented with opitimized, confilict-free schedules
-Given I'm a registered user, when I favorite a schedule, I want it to be stored in a favorites list Given I'm a registered user, when I input my projected courses, I want to be presented with opitimized, confilict-free schedules
-Given I'm a registered user, when I input my projected courses, I want to be presented with opitimized, confilict-free schedules
-Given I'm a registered user, when I input my projected courses, I want to be presented with opitimized, confilict-free schedules

 ## Wireframe (Bonus)